bparanj/crystal/programming/iac/docs/basics/vpc.md

 4. Secure Communication: VPN encrypts the data transmitted between the endpoints, ensuring confidentiality and integrity of the communication.
 It provides a secure channel for sensitive data to traverse the public internet, mitigating the risks of interception or eavesdropping.

 5. Access Control: VPN allows organizations to enforce access control policies, determining which users or devices can connect to the private network and what resources they can access.
-This abstraction of access control mirrors the security measures typically implemented in on-premises networks.
+This abstraction of access control mirrors the security measures  implemented in on-premises networks.

 While VPN is an abstraction of on-premises private networks, it has evolved to address the needs of modern networking and remote connectivity.
 It provides a way to securely extend private networks across the public internet, enabling remote access, site-to-site connectivity, and integration with cloud environments.